rydb/bevy_serialization_extras/README.md

 ```

 - type registration for wrappers through `ManagedTypeRegistration` trait

-- A visualization gui for types registerd to save, but that are not added to the type registry
+- A visualization util to list serializable/unserializable components

+For implementations of plugin trait bounds, see `Wrappers`